LeapBeyond/terraform-s3-encryption/README.md

 ## Rationale

 Being able to persist data in S3 with strong encryption is a very attractive option on top of controlling access to the contents of buckets.
-We have a need to be able to store encrypted data in S3, then eventually consume that with Spark executed via EMR.

 ## Goal

 The intention of this set of assets is to allow exploration of using strong encryption-at-rest with S3 and AWS managed keys.
-The end goal is to demonstrate the creation of an S3 bucket that has strong encryption-at-rest and some process (possibly via EMR) that can use the appropriate key(s) to read from the bucket.
-The bucket should behave as a "dropbox".
+The end goal is to demonstrate the creation of an S3 bucket that has strong encryption-at-rest and an EC2 instance that can use the appropriate key(s) to read from the bucket.
+There is a "simple" case demonstrated, with all assets in a single AWS account, and a "complex" case, where the S3 bucket is in a different account to the EC2 instance.

 ## Usage

-_to be completed_
+Refer to the README.md in each of the sub directories for more information.

 ## Useful references